 School Students Rebuild - Header

-This means that you will be taught by quality trained teachers who have strong industry connections, have access to mentorships, internships and work placements in a real world learning environment – and who doesn’t want that!
+This means you’ll be taught by expert teachers with strong industry connections, as well as have access to mentorships, internships and work placements in a real world environment, giving you invaluable experience and a great head start on your career.

 Study - Pathways - Schools - FAQs